MHS Centennial Business: Manitoba Free Press / Winnipeg Free Press

 In 1874 the enterprise moved to a new building on Main opposite St. Mary Avenue.
 As it grew in popularity it continued to live up to its motto of fostering “Freedom of Trade, Liberty of Religion, and Equality of Civil Rights.”
 In 1882 it moved to a building on McDermot east of Main Street, stayed there until 1900, and then moved to a new address on McDermot and Albert Street.
 By then it had added a women’s section, crop reports, and a book and magazine page.
 Because of its growth it moved in 1905 to a four-storey building at Portage and Garry.
 As circulation grew and new presses were added, another move became necessary, and in 1913 the paper occupied the building at 300 Carlton and remained there for 78 years, becoming known as “the old lady of Carlton Street.”
 In 1991 the Free Press moved to its present location at 1355 Mountain Avenue.

 From the beginning, Luxton’s outspoken editorials shaped the future of the new City of Winnipeg.
 About 1892, control of the Free Press passed to Clifford Sifton.
 From 1901 to 1944, John Wesley Dafoe served as editorial writer, editor-in-chief and president.
 He, too, was a man of strong opinions.
 He fought for Western issues such as breaking the CPR’s monopoly in the prairies, and lower freight rates.
 He actively promoted Dominion status and autonomy for Canada.
-In 1931 the name of the Manitoba Free Press became the Winnipeg Free Press.
+On 2 December 1931, the Manitoba Free Press became the Winnipeg Free Press.

 James Gray related an interesting story dating to when he worked for the newspaper.
 A character named Davy Rait established squatter’s rights in the newsroom in 1924.
 His consuming passion was to avoid work at all costs and he managed to spend his life in idleness.
 He cadged quarters from the newsroom staff, and for ten years slept erect in a chair by the door of the newspaper library.
 At the time the business manager for the paper was Edward Hamilton Macklin, known for his sulphuric vocabulary.
 A new employee, Scott Young, asked about the old man sleeping by the library door.
 Clem Shields, a senior employee, thought he would play a joke on the newcomer.
 He said: “That’s Mr. Macklin, so for God’s sake don’t slam the door when you go in or out.
 If you do and he wakes up, run and don’t look back.”
 Thereafter, Young tiptoed past the sleeping Rait, until one night disaster struck.
 Out of the library a few paces behind Young came the editor-in-chief John Wesley Dafoe.
 Young held the door open for Mr. Dafoe who, preoccupied with weighty matters, paid no attention to the door.
 It closed with a loud bang.
 Davy Rait awoke and screamed and shouted abuse at Dafoe’s back while the awestruck Young hid behind a counter.
 So convinced was Young by this exhibition of what he thought was “Macklin terror,” that for weeks afterwards he removed his shoes before tiptoeing past the sleeping Rait.